-- 1. Increase of water levels on the short term due to forecasted precipitations.
-An important decrease of water levels is to be expected on the mid-term due to management of upstream control structures which will prioritize the formation of stable ice covers. - Uncertainties on expected lowest water levels can be provided on demand.
+- Increase of water levels on the short term due to forecasted precipitations and management of upstream control structures.
+A gradual decrease of water levels is expected on the long term. - Uncertainties on expected lowest water levels can be provided on demand.